IEEE-IIT/quadcopter/README.md

 <p> The repository is organized into the following folders:

-      src: This will contain all the source code for the project
+<br>      src: This will contain all the source code for the project

-      docs: This will contain all the documentation for the project </p>
+<br>      docs: This will contain all the documentation for the project </p>